Professor Susan Long

-Susan Long is Director, Research and Scholarship at NIODA.
+Professor Susan Long is PhD Co-Lead and Research Lead at NIODA.
 She was formerly Professor of Creative and Sustainable Organisation at RMIT University in Melbourne.

 Currently, she supervises research students and conducts organisational research.
 Susan also teaches and supervises doctoral candidates at different universities including a Professional Doctorate conducted at the Melbourne Institute of Creative Arts Therapy and supported through the National Institute of Organisation Dynamics Australia (NIODA), teaches in the INSEAD Master of Coaching and Consulting program in Singapore and also works as part of the MSc Leading at the Edge program conducted by the Grubb Institute in Australia.